ayacomputer/02-Portfolio/README.md

 # Professional Portfolio

 ## About
-This is my first portfolio website using HTML and responsive CSS.
+This is my portfolio using HTML and responsive CSS.
  (flexbox, media queries, and CSS variables)